Defining PSI Inspection

 Step 7 – Final Inspection Reporting

-The last step of the pre-shipment procedure is the final inspection reporting.
+The last and 7th step of the inspection process is the final inspection reporting.
 Once the quality testing is done a report is drawn up with an overview of the findings, the inspection details along with the quality pass or fail result.
 Certain pre-shipment reports will include images of the inspection points, so the defects seen are recorded.
 The inspection report is then sent to the clients so further steps can be taken to rectify the errors or initiate product recalls in serious cases.

 All members involved in the supply chain from the suppliers and importers to sellers are responsible for maintaining product quality and ensuring customer satisfaction.
 PSI Inspections are an important tool especially for importers or manufacturers to protect their investments.
 Some well-established third-party inspection companies like Global Inspection Managing can also handle this important pre-shipment function for you before your products leave the factory.